-THIS PROXY, WHEN PROPERLY EXECUTED AND DATED, WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED STOCKHOLDER(S).
-IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR PROPOSALS 1, 2, 3 and 4 AND AT THE DISCRETION OF THE PROXIES WITH RESPECT TO ANY MATTERS REFERRED TO IN PROPOSAL 5.
+THIS PROXY, WHEN PROPERLY EXECUTED AND DATED, WILL BE VOTED IN THE

-- Proposal to elect as directors of Forgent Networks, Inc. the following persons to hold office until the next annual meeting of stockholders or until their respective successors are duly elected and qualified. - [] FOR all nominees listed below (except as marked to the contrary below) - [] WITHHOLD AUTHORITY to vote for all nominees listed below

-Richard N. Snyder James H. Wells Kathleen A. Cote Lou Mazzucchelli

-(INSTRUCTION: To withhold authority to vote for any individual nominee, write that nominee's name on the space provided below.)

-Proposal to approve the sale of substantially all of the assets used in the operation Forgent Networks, Inc.'s videoconferencing services business pursuant to the asset purchase agreement dated January 6, 2003, between Forgent Networks, Inc., VidCon Holding Corp. and GTG Holdings, Inc.

-3. The ratification of the board of directors' appointment of Ernst & Young LLP, independent accountants, as Forgent Networks, Inc.'s independent auditors for the year ending July 31, 2003.

-4. Proposal to approve an adjournment or postponement of the annual meeting, in order to solicit additional proxies, to such time and place as designated by the presiding officer of the meeting.
+MADE, THIS PROXY WILL BE VOTE UNDERSIGNED STOCKHOLDER D FOR PROPOSALS 1, 2, AND O ANY MATTERS REFERRED TO D 3, AND AT THE DISCRETION 1. persons to hold offi tworks, Inc. the following meeting of stockholders or lected and qualified. [] FOR all nominees listed (except as marked to the below) OLD AUTHORITY to vote for ominees listed below Richard N. Snyder Kathleen A. Cote James H. Wells Lou Mazzucchelli Richard Agnich Raymond Miles hority to vote for any in 2. the operation Forgen business pursuant to the sale of substantially t Networks, Inc.'s videou the asset purchase agree t Networks, Inc., VidCon ement dated January 6, [] FOR [] AGAINST [] ABSTAIN 3.
+The ratification of the board of directors' appointment of Ernst & Young LLP, independent accountants, as Forgent Networks, Inc.'s independent auditors for the year ending July 31, 2003. [] FOR [] AGAINST [] ABSTAIN 4. an adjournment or postpon and place as designated nement of the annual by the presiding officer [] FOR [] AGAINST [] ABSTAIN

-5. In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment(s) thereof.
+In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment(s) thereof.